 How do you follow up a game like The Witcher 3?
 For Polish RPG powerhouse CD Projekt Red, the answer is Cyberpunk 2077, an open-world game set in a gritty, vast future metropolis.
 Like The Witcher 3, this will be an adult story, touching on drugs, violence, and social politics.
 Also like The Witcher 3, it’s going to be bloody massive.
 Here’s everything we know about Cyberpunk 2077.

-If you just can’t wait for it to release, check out our list of the best RPGs on PC.
+If you just can’t wait for it to release, read all about the tabletop Cyberpunk 2077 universe.

 Cyberpunk 2077 release date